oracle-livelabs/oml/oml-fun-on-adb/omlserv/omlserv.md

     </copy>

     ```

+  _Sample Response of the GET request:_

   Here is a sample output of the job details request.
 The `jobStatus` `CREATED` indicates that the job has been created.
 If your job has already run once, you will see information returned about the last job run.

-  Response of the GET request:

     ```
     <copy>